Kong/cloud-migration-journey/docs/explore/phase1.md

 **Objective:** Create a `Gateway Service` and `Route` to expose the Monolith through the runtime instance.

-1. Login into [Konnect](https://cloud.konghq.com/login) and you will be directed to the Runtime Manager Page.
+1. Login into [Konnect](https://cloud.konghq.com/login) and you will be directed to the Runtime Manager Menu.

 ![Phase 1 - 1_runtime manager](/docs/img/phase_1/1_runtimeManager.png)